Important Legal Notices

 Summary Plan Descriptions (SPD's)

 - Health & Welfare Plans

-- The H&W SPD is comprised of the Benefit Booklets for the self-insured benefits (Medical, Dental, Vision); the Insurance Certificates for the insured benefits (Life, AD&D, LTD, Business Travel) the Flexible Benefit Plan document (FSA & pre-tax premium pay option), and the Wittenberg Welfare Benefit Plans Wrap document.
+- The H&W SPD is comprised of the Benefit Booklets for the self-insured benefits (Medical, Dental, Vision); the Insurance Certificates for the insured benefits (Life, AD&D, LTD, Business Travel) the Flexible Benefit Plan document (FSA & pre-tax premium pay option), and the Wittenberg University Wrap Benefit Plan SPD (ERISAPros)